cardinalby/git-get-release-action/README.md

 With any of inputs above you can also use 2 additional filter inputs:

 #### 🔹 `draft`
-Set `true` to search only for draft releases.
+Set `true` to search only for draft releases. <br>
+Set `false` to search only releases that are not draft.
+Leave empty to not check if a release is a draft.

 #### 🔹 `prerelease`
-Set `true` to search only for prerelease releases.
+Set `true` to search only for prerelease releases.<br>
+Set `false` to search only releases that are not prerelease.
+Leave empty to not check if a release is a prerelease.

 ### Options